 Keeping Hummingbird nectar from freezing is very possible and I have some great info that will help you do this successfully.
 There are a number of ways that this can be implemented.

-Let's look at why anyone would feed Hummingbirds in winter.
+First, let's look at why anyone would want to feed Hummingbirds in winter.

 Whatever the reason for not leaving it seems indifferent to us to not make an attempt to help these “hanger-ons”.

 But what can we do?

 Here is a list of ways for keeping Hummingbird nectar from freezing: